geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 ```

+See [Dynamic import of extension](../extensions/#dynamic-import-of-extension) to have more details about transforming extensions to use dynamic import.

 ### Version plugin has been removed

 We no longer maintain the Version plugin since we have moved its content inside the About plugin (see [here](https://github.com/geosolutions-it/MapStore2/issues/7934#issuecomment-1201433942) for more details)